skalexch/Extracting_Football_Insights_and_Creating_a_Model/README.md

     The third model is a sequence model that takes in account the temporal variation of events inside the match.

 The obtained accuracy is not-satisfactory (however the sequence model has a slightly higher accuracy), future work can include using NLP techniques with the event descriptions.
 Other applications can include whether a sequence of events can lead to goal or not, which I will try in the future.

+Added another notebook with visualizations and KMeans clustering for team similarity.